Stichoza/nbg-currency/README.md

 }
 ```

 When passing dates as [`Carbon`](https://carbon.nesbot.com) or `DateTime` objects, it's recommended to have its timezone set to `Asia/Tbilisi` to avoid unexpected behavior.
-For convenience, timestamp string is available as `NbgCurrency::TIMEZONE` class constant.
+For convenience, timezone string is available as `NbgCurrency::TIMEZONE` class constant.

 ### Get Currency Object